1001 - Public Communications

 1001.1 - Board and Community Relations

-The Linn-Mar Board of Directors recognizes the right of the public to information concerning all of its actions and policies and details of its educational and business operations.
+The board recognizes the right of the public to access information concerning all of its actions and policies and details of its educational and business operations.
 The board encourages study, discussion, and active participation by all concerned in the promotion of the best possible program of education in the community.
 It is the practice of the board to seek the advice and assistance of all interested individuals and groups in meeting its educational and financial goals.

-The Board of Directors may, from time to time, appoint citizen advisory committees to study matters pertaining to the educational issues of the school district.
+The board may, from time to time, appoint Citizen Advisory Committees to study matters pertaining to the educational issues of the district.

-1. Such committees will deal with specific issues as identified by the Board of Directors;
+1. Such committees will deal with specific issues as identified by the board;

 3. The term of the committee will be at the discretion of the board;